Hello World

 }

-Then paste the code above and compile it using the "Compile & Run" button, or pressing F11.
+Then, paste the code above and compile it using the "Compile & Run" button, or by pressing F11.

-Once compiled, if everything is OK a window with the console (Command Prompt) will open with the "Hello World!" text printed.
+Once compiled, if everything is OK a console window (Command Prompt) will open with the "Hello World!" text printed on it.

 Congratulations, you have made your first C++ program!